 Elke is a classically trained saxophone player and currently serves as vice president of Saxquest.
 She received her Bachelor's degree in Music Education from the University of Northern Iowa in 1993 where she studied saxophone performance with Tom Barry.
 She completed her Master's in Instrumental Wind Conducting from the University of Cincinnati College Conservatory of Music in 1997 where she studied under the direction of Rodney Winther.
 Prior to Saxquest, Elke was a high school band director and professor of music at St. Charles County Community College (SCCCC) where she taught the saxophone and clarinet studios.
 She was also the conductor of the SCCCC Orchestra and director of the SCCCC Jazz Ensemble.
 Elke champions music education and teaches Music Appreciation, Music History, and Instrumental Conducting.
 She also serves as adjudicator/clinician for local high school and college events and is an active member of several local, national and international music educator's groups.
 She has performed with the St. Louis Philharmonic Orchestra, the Metropolitan Saxophone Ensemble, and the St. Louis Wind Symphony.
 Elke has also performed with a variety of local jazz groups including the Meramec College Jazz Lab Band, Sessions Big Band, Original Knights of Swing, Original Nonet Jazz Orchestra, and Heavy Eddie and the Fat Tones.
 Elke recorded "Come Fly with Me" which received a Down Beat five star award with the University of Northern Iowa Jazz Ensemble.

 Jon Huff joined Saxquest in 2004.
-We paint the term “Sales Manager” with a broad brush at Saxquest as Jon pretty much does everything to keep things moving smoothly in the shop.
+We paint the term “Store Manager” with a broad brush at Saxquest as Jon pretty much does everything to keep things moving smoothly in the shop.
 Managing the inventory, organizing the consignments, processing and managing daily sales and shipments, and always being quick to answer the phone and/or reply to emails are only a few of the many tasks Jon tackles every day.
 Jon graduated with a BA in Music from the University of Missouri St Louis in 2003 where he studied classical saxophone with Elke Overton, a degree he wasn't sure how to use until Mark asked him aboard shortly thereafter.
 Jon is mostly an alto player and he's the only saxophonist in the shop with strictly a classical background.
 Jon gets a rush from helping people find their dream instrument and is extremely good at listening to the customer’s needs and being able to match them up with the instrument best suited for their unique and individual playing personality.

 View Repair Shop Bios